gliderlabs/registrator/docs/user/backends.md

 This feature is only available when using Consul 0.6 or newer.
-Containers specifying these extra metadata in labels or environment will be used to register an TCP health check with the service.
+Containers specifying these extra metadata in labels or environment will be used to register a TCP health check with the service.

 ```bash
 SERVICE_443_CHECK_TCP=true